Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

 \spacingset{1}

 \spacingset{2}

-\paragraph{Conditional Univariate and Bivariate Densities} Conditional univariate and bivariate densities are computed using the conditional evaluation datasets and kernel density estimation with a Gaussian kernel and bandwidth selected according to Scott's Rule \citep{Scott1992}.
-Specifically, we display a $3\times 5$ grid of plots in which the first row contains the partially observed spatial fields and the second and third rows contain the conditional univariate and bivariate kernel density estimates respectively for the selected unobserved locations.
-In the first row, red dots (univariate) and black triangles (bivariate) mark the selected spatial locations.
-The true observed values at the selected locations are marked with red, dashed vertical lines.
-From left to right along each column, either the parameter of interest or the observed proportion is increasing.

-\paragraph{Conditional Mean Fields} The empirical conditional mean fields are computed by averaging the $m=4000$ replicates at each of the unobserved locations in the conditional evaluation dataset.
-We display a $3\times 5$ grid of plots that contains the partially observed spatial fields in the first row, the true empirical (Gaussian) or an MCMC-approximated (Brown--Resnick) conditional mean field in the second row, and the empirical NCS conditional mean field in the third row.
-In the bottom two rows, the observed locations in the partially observed field used to generate the empirical conditional mean fields are masked.

-\paragraph{Conditional Correlation Metrics} To evaluate how well the NCS simulations capture the spatial correlations of the true predictive distributions, we produce empirical conditional correlation heatmaps for the Gaussian process case study.
-For a fixed unobserved spatial location in a partially observed spatial field from the conditional evaluation dataset, we compute the Pearson correlation coefficient (PCC) between the unobserved spatial location and all other unobserved spatial locations using either the NCS or true conditional simulations.
-PCC measures the linear correlation between two unobserved spatial locations $\bm{s}_{1}, \bm{s}_{2}$ given the partially observed spatial field.
-If the PCC is $-1$ or $1$, there is perfect linear correlation given the partially observed spatial field whereas a PCC value of $0$ indicates no linear correlation given the partially observed field.
-Specifically, we display a $2\times 5$ grid of plots in which the first row contains the true empirical correlation heat maps and the second row contains the equivalent for NCS.

-\paragraph{Multivariate Metrics} The previous metrics such as the conditional univariate and bivariate densities, conditional mean fields, and conditional correlation metrics only reveal how the low-dimensional properties of the NCS and the true predictive distributions or standard approximations compare.
-Yet, we can implicitly evaluate whether the NCS predictive distributions exhibit similar high-dimensional properties as the true predictive distributions even if the true predictive distributions are intractable using the unconditional evaluation dataset and multivariate metrics.
-For the Brown--Resnick case study, we examined a variety of multivariate metrics yet only display a select few in this paper.
-The extremal correlation function and distributions of the spatial minimum, maximum, and absolute summation of all values in each full spatial field replicate from the unconditional evaluation dataset are shown in a $4\times 3$ grid of plots.
+\paragraph*{Multivariate Metrics} The metrics in Section~\ref{supp:validationmetricsboth} such as the conditional univariate and bivariate densities, conditional mean fields, and conditional correlation metrics only compare low-dimensional properties of NCS to those of the true predictive distributions or standard approximations.
+Here, we discuss metrics that implicitly validate the high-dimensional patterns of NCS-approximated predictive distributions via NCS-approximated unconditional simulations.
+These metrics, referred to as multivariate metrics, are evaluated using the aforementioned unconditional validation datasets.
+For the Brown--Resnick case study, where these multivariate metrics are especially relevant, we considered the extremal correlation function and the spatial minimum, maximum, and absolute summation in any given full realization.
+Distributions of these quantities are shown in our results (e.g., Figure~\ref{fig:brextremalcoefficient}) for different parameters and missingness cases.